 “Hi, I’m using product XYZ on Plone 5.x.x, I have a problem with the feature that is supposed to doABC— I get error BlahBlahError — what might be wrong?
 Here is a link to the error log on pastie.org:http://pastie.org/123123”

 When there is an error, a Python program always products a traceback, a complete information where the application was when the error happened.
 To help you with an error, a complete traceback log is needed, not just the last line which says something like “AttributeError”.

-Copy full tracebacks to your message (discussion forums) or pastie.org link (IRC).
-The most reliable way to get the traceback output is to start Plone (Zope application server) on foreground mode in your terminal / command line.
+Copy full tracebacks to your message (discussion forums) or pastie.org link (chat).
+The most reliable way to get the traceback output is to start Plone (Zope application server) in foreground mode in your terminal / command line (see these debugging tips)

-First, shutdown Plone if it's running as service / background process.
+First, shut down Plone if it’s running as a service / background process.
 Then start Plone in foreground mode.

 On Linux, OSX or similar systems this is (navigate to Plone folder first):